-This list is not intended as a checklist but to alert staff to a cluster of concerns and to identify several 'symptoms' which may be indicators of abuse.
+This list is not intended as a checklist, but to alert staff to a cluster of concerns and to identify several 'symptoms' which may be indicators of abuse.
 It should be remembered that the presence of such symptoms does not always indicate that the child has been abused.

-1. Physical Abuse
+- 1. Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

 - I. Unexplained or inconsistently explained bruises and welts:

 - On face, lips, mouth (especially in both eyes; or on a non-ambulant child).

 - On torso, back, buttocks and thighs of differing ages.

 - Clustered, forming regular patterns.

 - Reflecting shape of article used to inflict.

 - On several different areas.

 - II.
 Unexplained burns:

 - Cigarette, especially on soles, palms, back or buttocks.

 - Immersion burns/scalds (sock-like, glove-like).

 - Patterned electric iron, etc.

 - III.
 Unexplained fractures:

 - To skull, nose, facial structure, ribs.

 - In various stages of healing.

 - Multiple or spinal fractures.

 - IV.
 Unexplained lacerations or abrasions:

 - To mouth, lips, gums, eyes.

 - To external genitalia.

 - V. Behaviour Indicators:

 - Wary/watchful of adult contact.

 - Behavioural extremes, aggressive/withdrawn.

 - Afraid to go home.

 - Reports abuse.

+- 2. Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+It may feature age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
+It may involve seeing or hearing the ill-treatment of another.
+It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

+- I. Physical Indicators: